open-mmlab/mmdetection/docs/get_started.md

 |                         CARAFE                          |                            CARAFE                            |
 |                      SyncBatchNorm                      |                           ResNeSt                            |

-notice： The training mode does not support CPU only now
+**Notice**: MMDetection does not support training with CPU for now.

 ### Another option: Docker Image